The Bankrate promise

 However, the CFPB offers flexibility for documenting how a borrower can repay.
-For example, a lender could use financial institution records that highlight the borrower’s assets to help process a loan.
+For example, a lender could use bank or other financial statements that highlight the borrower’s assets or investment income.

-A no doc mortgage might be in the cards if you do not receive regular paychecks but you do have plenty of money or assets.
+A no-income verification mortgage might be in the cards if you do not receive regular paychecks but you do have plenty of income or assets.
 This product only applies to a select few, though.

 “These are not something available for your typical middle class or upper-middle class borrower,” McBride says.
 “It’s an offering for a high-net worth individual with rather unique circumstances, such as an entrepreneur who runs a successful start-up and has plenty of equity in the company.”

-However, the terms and credit requirements needed to get approved for a no doc mortgage are different.
-Simply put, no doc loans require higher credit scores and larger down payments.
+However, the terms and credit requirements needed to get approved for a no-doc mortgage are different.
+Simply put, no-doc loans require higher credit scores and larger down payments than conventional mortgages do.

-They also tend to charge higher interest rates.
+Even the best no-doc mortgage lenders also tend to charge higher interest rates.
 Why?
-Because not having full concrete evidence of income carries a higher risk of default.
+Because a borrower who lacks full concrete evidence of regular earned income comes across as less creditworthy, and a loan to them carries a higher risk of default.